lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 function.

-A common aspect of greedy algorithms is to sort the choices and then selecting them in the appropriate order.
-This will often be the bottleneck step, bounding the algorithm to $\mathcal{O}(n \log n)$.
+A common aspect of greedy algorithms is to sort the choices and then select them in the appropriate order.
+Sorting will often be the bottleneck step, bounding the algorithm to $\mathcal{O}(n \log n)$.
 In the unweighted interval/job scheduling problem, we first sort intervals by their end times in ascending order i.e. we schedule them based on